 Those are the days when books are the only medium to share innovation, So the first book on Linux programming and installation gets launched.

 After judging all the components of Kernel Linus concluded this was fully matured and ready for the next release.
 Linux 1.0 launched but still only supports the i386 hardware.

 Version 1 of Linux at that point only works on IBM-compatible PCs with an Intel 386 or 486 processors.

-Then the XFree86 project running simultaneously and later developed a graphic user interface for Linux.
+Then the XFree86 project ran simultaneously and later developed a graphic user interface for Linux.

-Some Companies also started to develop their commercial distribution of Linux like Red Hat and SUSE.
+Some Companies also started to develop their commercial distribution of Linux Red Hat and SUSE.

 An eventful year for Linux because the first time they arrange an exhibition called Linux Expo mainly to promote their products worldwide.
 It was a huge success so they traditionally arrange the Expo for several years.